 Choir – Girls and boys in grades five through eight are invited to participate in the school chorus or choir.
 This 20-minute class meets three times a week and teaches students to sing a variety of two and three-part choral music.
 The students perform at the winter concert in December and a spring concert in May in the school gym.
 Students are encouraged to prepare a solo or ensemble choral piece and participate in the annual ISSMA (Indiana State School Music Association) solo and ensemble contests held on a Saturday in late January or early February.
-Students are invited to perform at the Fine Arts Fair in April.

 Hand Chimes – Students in grades 5-8 may participate in this after-school enrichment activity.
 Students learn to read music and play one or more notes (hand chimes) as part of group to perform simple to complex music.
 This ensemble meets for 60-minutes weekly after school.
 The required school performances of this group are a winter concert in December and a spring concert in May in the school gym.
 Students may have the opportunity to play at the Fine Arts Fair or to play a reflective hymn at Mass late in the year.

 Drama – Students in grades 3-5 may join the fall drama group.
 These students meet weekly after school October through December and participate in the Christmas play/musical in December.
 Students in grades 6-8 may join the winter drama group.
 These students meet at least twice a week after school January through March and participate in the Spring Musical in March.
 This year’s productions have not been decided at this time.